mileswd/mac2imgur/README.md

 On the same note, pull requests to fix bugs, add features or simply to improve the codebase are greatly appreciated.

-If you need help or would just like to say hello, I am also contactable via [Twitter](https://twitter.com/_mileswd) and by the email address listed on [my GitHub profile](https://github.com/mileswd).

 ## Development

-- Written in Swift 3 (Xcode 8 beta 6)
+- Written in Swift 3
 - [CocoaPods](https://cocoapods.org) for dependency management

 ## Legal